sajayprakash/old-personal-site/content/megathread/index.md

 ## Operating Systems
 ### PC
 #### Windows
 - [Windows 10 LTSC](https://isofiles.bd581e55.workers.dev/Windows%2010/Windows%2010%20Enterprise%20LTSC%202021/) - Slightly less bloated version of Windows 10.
 - [Chris Titus Tech WinUtil](https://github.com/ChrisTitusTech/winutil) - Chris' Windows 10 Utility.
 Use it to debloat and tweak Windows.
 - [Simplewall](https://github.com/henrypp/simplewall) - Firewall for Windows.

 #### Linux
-- [Arch linux 🌟](https://archlinux.org/) - A lightweight and flexible Linux® distribution that tries to keep it simple
+- [Arch linux 🌟](https://archlinux.org/) - A lightweight and flexible Linux® distribution that tries to keep it simple.
-- [Fedora](https://getfedora.org/) - Fedora is a Linux distribution developed by the community-supported Fedora Project
+- [Fedora](https://getfedora.org/) - Fedora is a Linux distribution developed by the community-supported Fedora Project.
 - [Linux Mint](https://linuxmint.com/) - Linux Mint is a community-driven Linux distribution based on Ubuntu, bundled with a variety of free and open-source applications.
 - [Tails](https://tails.boum.org/) (**Live operating system for using the Tor/Onion network**) - Tails is a portable operating system that protects against surveillance and censorship.
-- [Qubes OS](https://www.qubes-os.org/) - A reasonably secure operating system
+- [Qubes OS](https://www.qubes-os.org/) - A reasonably secure operating system.

 ## Piracy